pegasystems/nlp-model-containers/machine-learning-nlp-container/README.md

 /login : Use this endpoint to login any any username - currently any user is accepted as valid - once the user is created, use 'create client' option to create authentication credentials - ensure you select grant_types with "client_credentials" - Use the generated client secret and password to use auth endpoint

 ##### Additional Information
-for Machine Learning Model, the modelIdentifier would be the "pkl" file name (Example if the decision tree model is saved as smalltalk_model_randomforest.pkl. then the `modelIdentifier` would be `smalltalk_model_randomforest`
+for Machine Learning Model, the modelIdentifier would be the "pkl" file name in the location ``nlp-model-containers/machine-learning-nlp-container/models/`
+(Example if the Random Forest model is saved as smalltalk_model_randomforest.pkl. then the `modelIdentifier` would be `smalltalk_model_randomforest`